AFMike/master-server-framework/UPDATE_LOGS.md

 ## Updates Log

+### Msf 2.3.1 - Attention!
+Remove previous Barebones folder and than reimport new.

+Simple bug fixes.

+- Room **region** is now created as parameter in **RoomOptions**
+- Fixed **"Error while handling a message from Client.
+OpCode: 30021, Error: System.InvalidOperationException: The current state of the connection is not Open"**

 ### Msf 2.3.0 - Attention!
 Remove previous Barebones folder and than reimport new.

 - Added **ISpawnerController** interface